-Mandatory human rights and environmental due diligence (HREDD) has been proposed at EU level to regulate the human rights violations and environmental harms in the global value chains of companies operating in the EU, in the form of the EU’s forthcoming sustainable corporate governance directive.
+Mandatory human rights and environmental due diligence (HREDD) has been proposed at EU level to regulate human rights violations and environmental harms in the global value chains of companies operating in the EU.
+This takes the form of the forthcoming EU legislation, the sustainable corporate governance directive.

 However, the legislation in its current form is not fit for purpose.
 Furthermore, while such new EU laws are needed, this directive alone will not solve the global problem of corporate impunity.
 It must complement rather than substitute a legally binding instrument at the UN (UN LBI) to close the transnational gaps that enable corporate impunity.

 In this briefing, Friends of the Earth International outlines its demands for EU legislation that will effectively prevent human rights violations and environmental harms and improve access to justice and remedy for all those affected, both people and the environment.

 Leticia Paranhos Menna de Oliveira, Economic justice coordinator at Friends of the Earth International: